 Scholarship America processes The Forging Industry Women’s Scholarship payments on behalf of FIERF.
 Payment is made in one installment in early August.

-As part of your application, you must upload the following documents by April 15, 2018:
+As part of your application, you must upload the following documents:

 Your application is not complete unless all required documents are submitted electronically.